svc-bot-mds/terraform-provider-vmds/docs/resources/service_account.md

 subcategory: ""
 description: |-
   Represents a service account created on MDS, can be used to create/update/delete/import a service account.
+  Note: 1.
+Only service accounts with valid oAuthapp can be imported.
+  2. Please make sure you have selected the valid policy with active clusters while creating the service account
 ---

 # vmds_service_account (Resource)

 Represents a service account created on MDS, can be used to create/update/delete/import a service account.
+Note: 1.
+Only service accounts with valid oAuthapp can be imported.
+2. Please make sure you have selected the valid policy with active clusters while creating the service account

 ## Example Usage